10 Highest-Paid PA Specialties

 2. Which PA Specialty Makes the Least Money?

 The PA specialty that pays the least is adolescent medicine.
-This PA specialty has a median annual salary of $95,000.
-Here are some other PA specialties that pay the least and their annual salary:
+This PA specialty has a median annual salary of $90,000.

 3. Can Physician Assistants Make Six Figures?